Jminic81/Dogs/Readme.md

 ### Analysis

-The Jupyter notebook "Merge" in ths repository contains the raw data analysis and visualizations.
+The Jupyter notebook "Dogs Merge" in ths repository contains the raw data analysis and visualizations.

 References:
 1.  https://www.kaggle.com/kingburrito666/data-analysis-with-dog-breeds/data.
 Dataset and kernel by Liam Larsen.